 The Invisible Intersection

-The presence of Black immigrants is growing in the United States, including regional concentrations such as refugees from Somali and Sudan in Minnesota, Ohio, Washington, Maine, etc., and “Little Haiti” enclaves in Miami, Brooklyn, Atlanta and other cities.
+Another one in ten are children of immigrants.
+This increase in immigration rates is likely to continue.
+Pew Research Center projects that the Black immigrant population in the U.S. will nearly double by 2060.
+Regional concentrations include refugees from Somali and Sudan in Minnesota, Ohio, Washington, Maine, etc., and “Little Haiti” enclaves in Miami, Brooklyn, Atlanta and other cities.
 Yet Black immigrants seem to be missing from the public consciousness.
 “Black” and “immigrant” are seen as separate identities.
 The public discussion of immigration in the United States focuses almost entirely on Latinx immigration, overlooking the 4.2 million Black immigrants currently in the country and ignoring the existence of Black, Latinx immigrants all together.
 Given this invisible intersection, how do Black immigrants connect to the wider community?

 vs & Immigrant